Covered in this UK silver buyers information guide:

 - Where and how to re-sell your silver coins for the best prices

-You’ve probably figured out that silver bullion has been an underpriced commodity, but how do you buy the precious metal at the best available price per ounce whilst minimising the dreaded VAT aspect of investing in silver bullion!?
+You’ve probably figured out that silver bullion has been an underpriced commodity, but how do you buy the precious metal at the best available price per ounce whilst minimising the VAT aspect of investing in silver bullion!?

-Here’s my CoinsUK quick buyers guide to help you discover how the retail silver trade works and how you can get a price advantage stacking silver bullion coins and bars vat freeAs a silver coin buyer myself, I have had those same frustrations “where to buy and sell silver bullion coins at the best price?”
+Here’s my CoinsUK buyers guide to help you discover how the retail silver trade works and how you can get a price advantage buying silver bullion coins and bars vat freeAs a silver coin buyer myself, I have had those same frustrations “where to buy and sell silver bullion coins at the best price?”

 Do you always pay VAT on buying silver coins in Britain? and when Is VAT charged for retail customers and the general public when buying silver bullion in the UK?